“Congratulations, Grayson. I heard about your engagement. Kendall is a lovely girl. Your families must be so thrilled.”

 The following year, I went to Freetown and made more inquiries about Safina but, no luck.
 She hadn’t returned there and none of her family nor friends knew where she was.
 I left each of them my contact information in case they heard from her.
 I was desperate to find her.

 Ten years have passed and I still hadn’t heard from Safina.
 I was so sure that I would have by now.
 Tonight, my parents are celebrating their 30th wedding anniversary.
 I’m getting married in six months.
-Yet, I would give all of this up in a heartbeat for Safina if she were to walk back into my life now.
+Yet, I would give all of this up in a heartbeat for Safina if she were to walk back into my life right now.